-Fund of funds incurs expenses just like any other mutual fund schemes.
-But unlike mutual funds, there is extra cost involved.
+Fund of Funds incurs expenses just like any other mutual fund schemes.
+But unlike mutual funds, there is an extra cost involved.
 Apart from the general management and administrative fees, there is an added expense about the underlying funds.
 Despite the FoF expense ratio being just 1%, as an investor, you will still pay this amount on every fund that the FoF owns.